davidglo/boot-camps/pyGlet-GameMechanics.md

 # Simple Game Mechanics in Python

-In this section, you will explore some simple game mechanics available in Python using [pyGlet](https://bitbucket.org/pyglet/pyglet/wiki/Home), which you will need to install either using MacPorts, Brew, or Anaconda.
+In this section, you will explore some simple game mechanics available in Python using [pyGlet](https://bitbucket.org/pyglet/pyglet/wiki/Home), which should be available in Anaconda.

-There is an excellent & very easy tuturial on basic pyGlet structure which is [available at this link](http://simeonfranklin.com/talk/pyglet/slides.html#slide-1), which you should work your way through.
-Don't worry about making the game suggested in the final slide of the tutorial.
-Work through the example below instead.

-Here is some code, call it pyGlet-drawCircles.py, that generates randomly placed circles.
-Note that the makeCircle function actually builds a lists of vertices, which pyGlet then "draws" by sequentially connecting lines between the vertices.
+pyGlet is a very basic game engine, so you shouldn't worry about all of the details at this stage.
+Later on, there will be an opportunity to understand in more depth what the various bits are doing.
+For the moment, we are going to focus on some code (call it pyGlet-drawCircles.py) which generates randomly placed circles.
+Note that the makeCircle function works by actually builds a lists of vertices, which pyGlet then "draws" by sequentially connecting lines between the vertices.
 The functions in the graphicsWindow class behave as follows:

 * \__init__(self) is responsible for initializing the important data structures required during draws & updates

+* update() is responsible for executing instructions required to update the positions of objects

 * on_draw() is responsible for executing the drawing instructions

-* update() is responsible for executing instructions required to update the positions of objects

-* when pyglet runs, it calles on_draw() and update() at the frequency specified in pyglet.clock.schedule_interval()
+* when pyglet runs, it calls update() and then on_draw() at the frequency specified in pyglet.clock.schedule_interval()

 ```
 import pyglet